common-workflow-language/cwljava/WIP/alternative/README.md

 Generate the Java classes for the schema
 We cannot use these classes directly since CWL documents are not json or avro binaries, use cwl-tool to convert to json and then gson to convert from json due to some incompatibilities between CWL avro and normal avro.

-Note that this was done using a draft version of draft-3 and needs to be updated
+Note that this was done using a draft version of draft-3 and needs to be updated.

 ### To regenerate: